B.A. in Theology

 ARE YOU PASSIONATE ABOUT GOD’S WORLD AND DESIRE TO IMPACT THE NATIONS?

 There are two degree options to choose from.
 The first degree is the Bachelor of Arts in Intercultural Studies.
 This degree is designed to prepare you for ministry into creative access nations.
 The second degree is the Bachelor of Arts in Theology (Intercultural Studies).
 This degree is designed to prepare you for missions work in Canada or around the world.

 Both programs are designed for those planning to enter various vocational or lay ministry or continuing studies at a graduate level.
 Areas of ministry could include education-discipleship and missions ministries of the local church or para-church organizations.

 Your missions degree is designed to provide extensive training, both in Biblical study and practical ministry.
 The emphasis is on education and experience in both discipleship and missions.
-This program includes completion of the one year certificate HMS: Intercultural Studies discipleship/short term missions training program.
+This program includes completion of the one year certificate IEC: Intercultural Effectiveness Certificate, which is our discipleship/short term missions training program.
 The program requires a minimum of 130 credit hours for graduation

 We believe that you will receive education not only in the classroom but also in real life ministry experiences in places such as Canada’s rural North, Vancouver’s Urban Downtown East Side, church ministry across Alberta, and as far away as Southeast Asia.

 Each of these experiences will reveal a unique part of God’s world to you and better equip you to leave a lasting impact on the world around you.
 These ministry experiences can be tailored to suit your passions and can take you around the world from North Africa to South America.